hturnbull93/portfolio/README.md

 - Added flexbox layout to position the Sidebar to the left of the content.
 - Justified the flex items to the center, and aligned them to the start (top).
 - Content has a max-width so it doesn't stretch across to far.
+- Layouts children have a white background.
+- Created a "bg" class for a full screen background.

 In `src/components/layout.jsx`:

 - const `borderChoice` is assigned with a random integer between 2 and 6.
 - This is used to randomize the border that is used for the content section.
+- Added a div with the class of "bg".

 <!-- Links -->